DMM TOC > 500 Additional Mailing Services|

 4.3.2 Extra Services

-1. “Do not forward or return.
+b.
+Ordinary and insured parcels marked with the mailer’s instructions are treated following instructions, such as: “Do not forward or return.
 If not accepted within _____ days, treat as abandoned.
 Notify mailer of disposition.”

 The USPS opens an undeliverable-as-addressed Priority Mail Express pouch to find a delivery address on any envelope or article inside.
 The USPS does not open the wrappers or envelopes or break the seals of any Priority Mail Express article in the pouch.
 If no address information is found, the pouch is treated as dead mail.
 Priority Mail Express is held no more than 5 calendar days unless the sender sets a shorter period.